Sum of Measures 1—5 (Total Package)

 |03A - Long-term lending info_outline||FJD100,000,000||USD45,380,287||

-The Reserve Bank of Fiji raised its Import Substitution and Export Finance Facility by FJD100 million to provide credit to exporters, large scale commercial agricultural farmers, public transportation and renewable energy businesses at concessional rates; No amount/estimate: Announced a concessional loans initiative for MSMEs impacted by COVID-19 have totalled FJD22.5 million in approvals.
+(i) The Reserve Bank of Fiji raised its Import Substitution and Export Finance Facility by FJD100 million to provide credit to exporters, large scale commercial agricultural farmers, public transportation and renewable energy businesses at concessional rates; (ii) As of 4 October 2020, The previously announced concessional loans initiative for MSMEs impacted by COVID-19 have totalled FJD22.5 million in approvals.

 |03B - Forbearance|